gvwilson/fiction/iffy/index.md

 ## Chapter 5

-"We goin nowhere til I done some shoppin!"
+"We ain't goin' nowhere 'til I done some shoppin'!"
 Aunt Naggie said firmly,
 straightening her back like a soldier expecting to be shot.
-"You be the first a complain an I don't."
+"An' you'll be the first to complain if I don't."

 For a moment Iffy was sure Uncle Jack would explode again, but to her surprise he backed down.
 "Fine," he snapped, waving her away.
 "You go get whate'er we need.
-I'm gonna look at th engine an see what th sainted Mister Wales has gaffled up.
+I'm gonna look at th' engine an' see what th' sainted Mister Wales has gaffled.
-An take th girl with you,"
+An' take th' girl with you,"
 he added over his shoulder as he stalked away.
-"She been underfoot enough for one day."
+"She's been underfoot enough for one day already."

 Aunt Naggie slumped and took a deep breath.
-"Good a you," Iffy said,
+"Thanks auntie," Iffy said,
 nudging her lightly with her shoulder.

-Her aunt smiled shakily.
+Her foster mother smiled shakily.
 The Marines had taken them back to the pier with strict orders not to tell anyone what had happened at the governor's mansion.
-The fact that every feed in the Antarctic Jungle was talking about nothing else didn't seem to matter.
+The fact that every feed in the Antarctic had been talking about nothing else by the time Iffy was in her cabin didn't seem to matter.
-Half the continent seemed to think it was a first strike by the Zillions.
+Half the continent thought it was a first strike by the Zillions.
 The other half was convinced the machines were about to restart the war.
 Hadn't the quarantine shed in Halley blown up?
-And what about that fixit bot what they said a glitched?
+And what about that fixit bot that had glitched?
-If the machines had finally decided to start shooting again, humanity's only hope was to unite an—
+If the machines had finally decided to start shooting again, humanity's only hope was to unite and—

-Iffy switched off her app and sighed.
+Iffy had switched off her app and sighed.
 According to her history lessons,
 Hell had once been called a web or a net, as if people had hoped to catch the truth in it,